Yousousen/bsc_physics_cleaner/README.md

 ### save_file being undefined

-The function `save_file` exists to save files to a specified google drive location; this is e.g. useful on colab where the runtime which contains saved files is automatically deleted after a period of inactivity.
-It is required to load the definition of `save_file` in the script even when colab or google drive is not used to save the file.
-If colab or google drive is not used, then `save_file` does nothing.
+The function `save_file` exists to save files to a specified Google Drive location; this is e.g. useful on Colab where the runtime which contains saved files is automatically deleted after a period of inactivity.
+It is required to load the definition of `save_file` in the script even when Colab or Google Drive is not used to save the file.
+If Colab or Google Drive is not used, then `save_file` does nothing.

 ### NameError: name 'Net' is not defined.
 Did you mean: 'set'?